itsjayway/MD5pass-crack-py/README.md

 both in the same directory as main.py

+# To run:
+- Open a terminal in the directory of main.py (either right-click 'Git Bash Here' or 'dir'/'cd' yourself to it)
+- python main.py
+- enter filenames as:
+-    rockyou.txt
+-    originalfile.txt

 Note: parsed_hashes.txt will be written to the same directory, this is an output containing a list of all the hashes in the [input file](originalfile.txt).